marcelofinamorvieira/datocms-plugin-ai-translations/README.md

 That’s it — once your proxy passes the test, DeepL translations (including large Structured Text fields) will work end‑to‑end.

-See also
-- CLI step‑by‑steps for deploying a proxy (Cloudflare, Vercel, Netlify): docs/DeepL-Proxy-CLI.md

 ## DeepL Glossaries